hashicorp/nomad/website/source/docs/job-specification/service.html.md

 [Nomad service discovery documentation][service-discovery].
 There are steps you must take to configure Nomad.
 Simply adding this configuration to your job file does not automatically enable service discovery.

+Nomad 0.10 also allows specifying the `service` stanza at the task group level.
+This enables services in the same task group to opt into [Consul Connect][] integration.

 ## `service` Parameters